 Workplace Gender Equality

-Reporting requirements under the Equal Opportunity for Women in the Workplace Act 1999 (Cth.).
+Reporting requirements under the Workplace Gender Equality Act 2012 (Cth).

 Where a relevant employer has previously reported and the number of employees employed falls below 100 employees, the employer must continue to report until employee numbers fall below 80 for six months or more of the particular reporting period.
 The six months do not have to be consecutive months.

 The Act requires a relevant employer, as described above, to submit an annual public report to the Workplace Gender Equality Agency (WGEA), a government body established to administer the Act.

 The aim of gender equality in the workplace is to achieve broadly equal outcomes for women and men, not exactly the same outcome for all individuals.
 To achieve this requires:

 - the workplace to provide equal remuneration for women and men for work of equal or comparable value

 - the removal of barriers to the full and equal participation of women in the workforce

 - full and genuine access to positions of employment, including to leadership roles for women and men

 - elimination of discrimination on the basis of gender particularly in relation to family and caring responsibilities for both women and men.